occam-ra/occam/doc/occam-structure.md

 involved.** This is the basic approach to handling the inherent complexity of the development pro- cess *and the people involved in it.*" (Stroustrop, 693)[emphasis added]

-### Modularity
-"The scenario is software that consists of thousands or even hundreds of thousands of lines of code.
-The complexity of such systems can easily be overwhelming.
-Some means of coping with the complexity are essential.
-In essence, the desire for modularity is about trying to construct software from pieces that are as independent of each other as possible.
-Ideally, each component should be self-contained and have as few references as possible to other components.
-This aim has consequences for nearly all stages of soft- ware development..."
-(Bell, 67)

 ### Refactoring
 "Refactoring is about improving an architectural design.
 Nowadays a design tends to be an OOD, expressed in terms of classes and their interrelationships (methods).
 However,